 Most postgraduate health science colleges, at Iowa and elsewhere, look for bright, engaging leaders who function well as team members, have a deep concern for others, are inquisitive, and are interested in the scientific method and the value of research.

 As an undergraduate, you can show that you fit this description by excelling academically and by participating in well-chosen extracurricular activities.
 Many students continue one or more of the activities they enjoyed in high school—music, sports, art, or service, for example.
 You also may want to explore new activities among the nearly 500 student organizations at Iowa.
 Volunteer work in a health environment and research expertise in a major field can be valuable in helping you determine whether a health care career is right for you.

 Requirements for undergraduate admission to the university vary depending on your area of study.
 See our Areas of Study for specific requirements associated with the major you seek.

 The requirements for admission to Iowa's Doctor of Medicine (MD) program include:

 - Completion of an undergraduate (bachelor's) degree by the time you enroll in the MD program

-- Completion of specific undergraduate course work in physics, mathematics, chemistry, biological sciences, English, and in the humanities
+- Completion of specific undergraduate course work in physics, mathematics, chemistry, biological sciences, biochemistry, the humanities, and social sciences

 - A grade-point average (GPA) of at least 2.50 on a 4.00 scale for all college work (The average GPA for students who enroll in Iowa's MD program is 3.70, and 95 percent of applicants have a GPA of at least 3.20.
 If you have a choice of taking pre-med courses for a grade or pass/fail, take the courses for a grade.)